holochain/holochain-rust/doc/holochain_101/src/zome/implementation.md

 Passing "complex" data types between zome and rust code is handled by JSON string serialization/deserialization and sending the bytes through WASMI.

+### Zome API function ribosome module

+Each zome API function should have its own module under `nucleus::ribosome::*`.

+Implement a public function as `invoke_<canonical name>`.
+The function must take two arguments, a `&mut nucleus::ribosome::Runtime` and a `&wasmi::RuntimeArgs`.

+This function will be called by the invocation dispatch (see above).

+### Zome API function agent action

+If the zome API function will cause side effects to the agent state then it must implement and dispatch an action.

+Actions are covered in more detail in the agent chapter.

+In summary, if a new agent action is needed:

+- extend the `agent::Action` enum (with the canonical name if that makes sense)
+- implement the new enum in `agent::reduce`